 Registration

-The core trainings will provide the knowledge and skills necessary to work in any one of the following behavioral health related positions:
+Choose one of the following core trainings.
+The core training will provide the knowledge and skills necessary to work in behavioral health related positions:

 • Recovery Doula